bible-technology/scribe-docs/docs/autographa-live/About-this-guide/p0-1-objective.md

 slug: /
 ---

-This guide describes how to use **_Autographa Live_** to translate Scriptures from a source language to another target language.
+To describe how to use the Autographa Bible Translation Editor effectively.